amazon

 - Primary keyword in the first 80 characters

-- A benefit phrase after the em-dash
+- A benefit phrase after the separator

 - Specs and variations at the end